Suicide of Holly Glynn

-Holly Jo Glynn (September 11, 1966 – September 20, 1987) was a formerly unidentified American woman who committed suicide in September 1987 by jumping off a cliff in Dana Point, California.
+Holly Jo Glynn (September 11, 1966 – September 20, 1987) was a formerly unidentified American woman who died by suicide in September 1987 by jumping off a cliff in Dana Point, California.
 Her body remained unidentified until 2015, when concerns previously expressed by friends of Glynn that the unidentified woman may have been their childhood friend, whom they had been unable to locate for several years, were proven.